Undermount Kitchen Sinks

 Undermount Kitchen Sink TIPS

-- Sink anchors must be epoxied into underside of countertop
+- Sink anchors epoxied into underside of countertop

-- Wait one day after install before installing strainer, disposer and drainpipes
+- Wait one day before installing strainer, disposer and drainpipes

 - WATCH my Sink Strainer VIDEO Below

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter

 DEAR TIM: Are undermount kitchen sinks a good idea?
 I have never had one, and am worried about leakage where the undermount sink contacts the underside of the countertop.
 I want a granite undermount kitchen sink, but am worried the sink will pull away from the granite countertop.
 This would be a nightmare, especially if the sink was filled with water.
 What undermount sink installation tips can you share that will allow me to buy one with complete confidence?
 Christy F., Flemington, NJ

 DEAR CHRISTY: The first thing I can tell you is an undermount kitchen sink will give you a lifetime of leak-free performance if it is installed correctly.
 I have several undermount sinks in my own home, and they simply do not leak where the sink touches up against my granite countertops.

 Years ago I felt the same way you did about undermount kitchen sinks.
 It was the plumber in me that made me a Doubting Thomas.
 After all, a standard double-bowl sink that has a disposer on one side and is completely filled with water weighs well over 100 pounds.